NewWangWei/AEGAN/README.md

 ## Models

-The attribute extractor is implemented in <a href="https://github.com/ababababababababababab/attribute_extractor" target="_blank">attribute_extractor</a>.
-The trained Captioner Model can be found in <a href="https://drive.google.com/drive/folders/11q-XixaukQzjJ87kbhUQQxzkSRrigld7?usp=sharing" target="_blank">google drive</a>.
+The trained Captioner Model and data can be found in <a href="https://drive.google.com/drive/folders/11q-XixaukQzjJ87kbhUQQxzkSRrigld7?usp=sharing" target="_blank">google drive</a>.

 ## Scripts